- This event has passed.

-The Rutgers Center for Gender and Sexuality Law and Policy cordially invites you to a lecture and by Professor Elizabeth Sepper, Professor of Law at Washington University School of Law.
+The Rutgers Center for Gender and Sexuality Law and Policy cordially invites you to “Sex in Public: The Feminist Movement for Public Accommodations Law” by Professor Elizabeth Sepper, Professor of Law at Washington University School of Law.

 April 2, 2019